Hasnae-bouhmady/Sudoku-Solver/README.md

 <!--About the project-->
 ## About The Project
 This web application can solve sudokus inserted either by hand or by scanning a photo.
-It will let you modify the scanned sudoku and will show the solution if one exist.Be sure to use good photos !!
+It will let you modify the scanned sudoku and will show the solution if one exist.Be sure to upload good photos !!

 <!--Diagrams-->
 ## UML Diagrams